KyleThompson1/Tigers/README.md

 ## 🔄 Updates

 ### New Tables Added:
-- **`users` table**: Includes the default admin account upon the first run.
+- **users table**: Includes the default admin account upon the first run.
-- **`requests` table**: Logs all team and yearID queries for generating team rosters.
+- **roster_requests table**: Logs all team and yearID queries for generating team rosters.
 Logs are accessible via the admin dashboard.

 ### Updated Data:
 - The Tigers Database has been updated with stats from the **2023 MLB season**.